kamil-kw/kamil_cv_1st_project/README.md

 Typography

 As font of my choice was Poppins provided from [Google Fonts](https://fonts.google.com/) in case of lack of support for Poopins font I did set sans serif font as a backup.

 ## 2. Features

 ### All pages:

-As goal was to achive a one consistant layout within all pages, I did include:
+As goal was to achieve a one consistent layout within all pages, I did include:

 * Photo on top of all pages
 * Top navigation bar accessible while scrolling down
 * Contact details below photo
 * Social media icons
-* Standarized information box used for diferent porpuses in all pages
+* Standardized information box used for different purposes in all pages
 * Footer with downloadable CV

 ### Resume page:

-* Work history in chrolnological way
+* Work history in chronological way

 ### Contact page: